keiranking/life-assessment/README.md

 # Life Assessment

-A polar area chart representing a person's health in six areas of life, built with [d3-ez](https://github.com/jamesleesaunders/d3-ez).
+A polar area chart representing a person's health in six areas of life, using [chart.js](https://github.com/chartjs/Chart.js).

 ## Setup